davidmfinol/davidmfinol.github.io/gameci-1_intro.md

 I can also [manually run the workflow](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow), with the option to input which jobs should run.

 The modularity of my workflow is enabled by setting up different triggers and blocking certain jobs with `if`s.
-You may refer to the [complete workflow on GitHub](https://github.com/finol-digital/Card-Game-Simulator/blob/develop/.github/workflows/main.yml), but going forward, I will show the relevant excerpts here.
+You may refer to the [complete workflow on GitHub](https://github.com/finol-digital/Card-Game-Simulator/blob/develop/.github/workflows/main.yml), but going forward, I will excerpt the relevant code here.

-For example, here's the basic setup:
+## The Code
+Let's get started with the start of my workflow:
 ```yml
 # .github/workflows/main.yml
 name: Test, Build, and Deploy with GameCI